OfficeDev/office-js-docs-pr/docs/overview/index.md

 <h2>Get started</h2>

 <p>New to building Office Add-ins?
 Check out the following quick starts and tutorials to quickly get up and running.
-Also be sure to explore <a href="explore-with-script-lab.md">Script Lab</a>, if you're interested in building add-ins for Excel, Word, or PowerPoint.
+Also be sure to try <a href="explore-with-script-lab.md">Script Lab</a>, if you're interested in building add-ins for Excel, Word, or PowerPoint.

 <ul class="cardsK panelContent cols cols2">
     <li>